MONEY, PERSONAL ASSETS, AND OTHER FINANCIAL GIFTS

 - Designate Goodwill in Your Estate: You can also designate Goodwill Industries for a percentage of your total estate.
 Speak with your attorney about how to do this.
-(You may complete this Donor Statement of Intent and mail to Brad Majors, Vice President of Marketing/Development at GIUMSC, at the address above or via email to email@example.com.)
+(You may complete this Donor Statement of Intent and mail to Jocelyn Slaughter, Director of Development at GIUMSC, at the address above or via email to email@example.com.)

 - Charitable Gift Annuity: If you want to make a gift now but want a steady income stream during your lifetime, consider a Charitable Gift Annuity.
 This type of gift provides fixed payments for life and also provides current and future income tax savings.